JanjaProgrammers/Certification_Repo/JairusTeyie.md

-my Github user name is JAIRUS_TEYIE.
+my Github user name is my file name.

 Im a Geospatial Scientist with experience in Spatial data driven decision making.